 🚦 Publish unapproved translations 🔗

 By default, Localazy uses the source language when there is a missing translation (or a not-yet-approved one).
-However, if you prefer to filter untranslated strings out of your localizable files, you can still get the fully translated English by going to the Settings of your projects and adding English to the list of languages for which unapproved translations are published.
+However, if you prefer to filter untranslated strings out of your localizable files, you can still get the fully translated English language by going to the Settings of your projects and adding English to the list of languages for which unapproved translations are published.

 The latest unapproved translation, which is going to be the one copied from the source language, is published as long as there is no approved one.